schuchert/wikispaces/pages/hades.BaseEnvironment.md

 ---
 These instructions summarize/make heavy use of <http://www.vogella.de/articles/JavaPersistenceAPI/article.html>.

 * Download a mocking library.
 This example uses [JMockIt](http://code.google.com/p/jmockit/downloads/list) - version 0.999.9.
-You will need the following jar file// **as the first entry**// in your classpath:
+You will need the following jar file**as the first entry** in your classpath:
   * jmockit.jar

 (These next two steps are here for convenience, they are taken directly from <http://www.vogella.de/articles/JavaPersistenceAPI/article.html>